Daniël Theys

 Daniël Theys (born 26 January 1953 in Holsbeek, Belgium) is a Belgian glassmaker.
 He usually works as a duo with his wife, Chris Miseur.

 Biography

 He started his own glass studio in 1987, where he began by making stained glass windows.
 Later, he went to Murano in Italy to learn the traditional techniques of glass art.
 He currently has a large studio in Leuven, near Brussels, called "Belgian Glass Styling."
-His wife came to share in his passion for glass and became a glass artist in 1990.
-Their son, Daan Theys is following in their footsteps.
+His wife Chris Miseur came to share in his passion for glass and became a glass artist in 1990.
+Their son Daan Theys is following in their footsteps.

 Many of his major life events can be found on his website, and have been translated from Dutch to below: